dickwolff/Export-To-Ghostfolio/README.md

 ---

-## Known issues

-### 1. Partial-fill orders (DEGIRO only)

-When DEGIRO splits a single order into multiple partial executions ("fills"), each fill has the same `orderId`.
-The converter pairs only the first fill with the transaction-fee row, while later fills of the same order are currently not exported.
-A warning is printed at runtime with `EXPORTED` and `MISSING` quantities, plus fill details, so you can add the missing entries manually in Ghostfolio.

----

 ## Contributing

 We welcome any contribution to the repository.
 Feel free to create an [issue](https://github.com/dickwolff/Export-To-Ghostfolio/issues/new) or, even better, build it yourself and create a [pull request](https://github.com/dickwolff/Export-To-Ghostfolio/compare)!